Battle of Donbas (2022): Civilian casualties

-During the battle, Russia intensified its attacks on civilian areas.
+During the battle, Russia intensified its attacks on civilian-populated areas.
 60 civilians were believed to be killed and at least seven wounded due to a Russian airstrike on a school sheltering about 90 civilians in Luhansk Oblast, whereas the bodies of 44 civilians were recovered from rubble underneath an apartment building in Izium.
 During the battle of Kreminna, near Rubizhne and Lysychansk, Ukrainian forces lost control amid heavy fighting.
 More than 200 civilians were killed during the battle, with four additional civilians being killed and one more wounded as they attempted to escape the fighting.
 The Ukrainian government claimed that over 1,500 civilians were killed in Sievierodonetsk on 26 May.
 On 10 July, a Russian rocket attack in Chasiv Yar struck a multi-story residential building, killing at least 34 people.

-As of 9 March, military activity related to the battle was confirmed to have killed at least 4,950 civilians and wounded over 5,100 more.
+As of 1 June, military activity related to the battle was confirmed to have killed at least 5,154 civilians and wounded over 5,605 more.
 As of 10 October, the United Nations counted 2,964 civilians killed in the Donetsk and Luhansk regions alone, in addition to 3,683 civilians wounded.

 The true number of civilian deaths and injuries is guaranteed to be significantly higher.
 Civilian casualties are impossible to tabulate due to the fog of war and lack of information flow due to the military occupation of segments of Ukrainian territory.
 For example, according to Ukrainian sources, "thousands" of civilians were killed in Lysychansk, although official data only accounted for 150 killed civilians.